jraiaromano/Excel_Marathons/README.md

 # Excel_Marathons
 ## Overview
 This is the repo for a guided analysis project.
 We had to load the dataset into Excel and answer a series of questions including 2 bonuses to become familiar with basic Excel functions and formulas.
 We then had to create a slideshow to present our findings.
-The finished slideshow can be viewed here()
+The finished slideshow can be viewed [here](https://docs.google.com/presentation/d/1pjQPzxHTfMB2JBgRDPcivBnSKcQZzOcd1ym6_rpR36g/edit?usp=sharing).
 ## Project Takeaways
 As the first Excel project I did with a decent dataset, this was a bit daunting.
 How little I knew!
 I did learn some neat tricks like large/small.
 I had a collaborative team that worked well together so it was a good experience with an analytics team as well.
 ## The Pitch